Status: affected by circulating vaccine-derived poliovirus type 2 (cVDPV2)

 Polio this week in Benin

-- No case of cVDPV2 was reported this week.
-There is one cVDPV2 case in 2019 linked to Jigawa outbreak in Nigeria
+- No case of circulating vaccine-derived poliovirus type 2 (cVDPV2) was reported this week.
+There are six cVDPV2 cases in 2019 linked to the Jigawa outbreak in Nigeria.

 - The risk of further cVDPV2 spread across West Africa remains high.

-- Read our Benin country page to see information on surveillance and vaccination campaigns.
+- Read our Benin country page for more information.

 WHO risk assessment